FaisalNihal/Sales-Performance-Analysis-of-a-Bike-Company-SQL-/README.md

 4.Bike Components

-The data is structured in a snowflake schema, including the following key tables:
+** The data is structured in a snowflake schema, including the following key tables **

 1.fact_sales – sales transactions (quantity, revenue, profit)